 Hims took a no-nonsense approach in its effort to engage men in conversation around baldness and ED.
-They position these medical conditions as, not something to be swept under the rug, but rather as something to talk about freely.
+They position these medical conditions as not something to be swept under the rug, but rather as something to talk about freely.
 And they do it by using casual, friendly language.
-Very un-pharma like, yes?
+Very un-pharma like, don’t you think?

 #2 Roman: Thinly Veiled Metaphors

 Very much like Hims, Roman addresses ED in a relaxed manner.
 Not something to be ashamed of, but rather a problem you take care of like any other – deal with it and move on.
 Whilst mocking the traditional approach to these types of pharma marketing ads, Roman is not only advertising their product, but also the services that come with it.
 The product itself is not the sole focus of the commercial, but rather the whole experience.

 Incorporating art & design into pharma marketing campaigns